SKorea to fine Google $177M for forcing software on devices

 SEOUL, South Korea -- South Korea’s competition watchdog plans to fine Google at least 207.4 billion won ($177 million) for allegedly blocking smartphone makers like Samsung from using other operating systems, in what would be one of the country's biggest antitrust penalties ever.

+Google said it plans to challenge the fine.
+It has accused South Korean authorities of disregarding how its software policy benefits hardware partners and consumers.

-The announcement on Tuesday came as South Korea also began enforcing a revised telecommunications law that prohibits app market operators like Google and Apple from requiring smartphone users to pay with their in-app purchasing systems.
+Tuesday’s announcement came as South Korea also began enforcing a revised telecommunications law that prohibits app market operators like Google and Apple from requiring smartphone users to pay with their in-app purchasing systems.
 It is the first nation to adopt such regulations.

 South Korea has always closely scrutinized how foreign technology companies behave in its market.
 Much of the focus in recent years has been on Google and Apple as officials vowed to prevent them from abusing their dominant market positions in mobile internet.